Tongue and Lip Ties (ankyloglossia and aberrant frenum)

 Tongue and Lip Tie Symptoms

 Everyone has a lip and tongue frenum, but only those that restrict normal movement and/or cause symptoms are considered “tied”.
-The following symptoms may indicate the presence of a tongue or lip tie:
+The following symptoms may indicate the presence of a tongue or lip tie, but a full in-person assessment is required to diagnose.
+Many symptoms can also have other causes, so it is important to have a complete functional exam.

 Possible symptoms for breastfeeding parents